docker/app/integrations/gradle/README.md

 ## Building the plugin

-Running `gradlew build` in the plugin directory will create the plugin jar file in the `build/lib` directory.
+Running `./gradlew build` in the plugin directory will create the plugin jar file in the `build/lib` directory.

 ## Using the plugin